|

 history of protests of the Vietnam war by American servicemen.
 In 1966 a Dr.

-would take place.
-There would be a major GI demonstration on the Mall in
+take place.
+There would be a major GI demonstration on the Mall in 1971, with

-1971, with many soldiers throwing away their medals.
-Soldiers would be “spit
+many soldiers throwing away their medals.
+Soldiers would be “spit on” when

-on” when returning home from ships.
-The film is in 4:3 digital video, a lot
+returning home from ships.
+The film is in 4:3 digital video, a lot of it in

-of it in black-and-white, with some live shots of napalm bombing, especially
+black-and-white, with some live shots of napalm bombing, especially in the

 are shown as projected on TV.
 Jane Fonda, Joe Bangert,